n0nuser/AD-HOC-SSH/README.md

 - Some service didn't fully installed.
 In this case erase all the redirections to `/dev/null` and watch where it crashes.
 - The driver of the WiFi adapter is not the usual Broadcom.
 In that case, search which driver does your adapter need and change it into: `/etc/hostapd/hostapd.conf`.

-If the AP appears but doesn't let you connect to it, it will probably the DHCP which is not assigning you an IP, so revise that dhcpcd service is using the file created/modified: `/etc/dhcpcd.conf`.
+If the AP appears but doesn't let you connect to it, it will probably be the DHCP which is not assigning you an IP, so revise that dhcpcd service is using the file created/modified: `/etc/dhcpcd.conf`.